AkinnimiManuel/IT-Engineering-Portfolio/Active-Directory/Domain-Controller-Setup/Domain-Controller-Setup.md

 - Group Policy setup for client management
 - Creating and managing OUs and user accounts
 - Deploying login scripts and mapped drives

 ---

-## 📂 Repo Notes
-You can find the scripts, screenshots, and further documentation in the `/assets` and `/configs` folders of this repository.

----